McKratt/microservice-sandbox/README.md

 - Create a Case linked to a Partner, the Case should received a Business Number.
 - When a Case is created, a Task should appear to remind me to treat the Case.
 - Change the Business ID of a Partner (the change should cascade to the Claim domain).
-- Interrogate the Claim system and show a Case with all the information of the related partner.
+- Interrogate the Claim system and show a Case with all the information of the related person.
 - Once the Case closed, the related Task should closed too (event).
-- When I change the birth date of a partner with a Case, a Task should appear to force me to treat this case again.
+- When I change the birth date of a person with a Case, a Task should appear to force me to treat this case again.

 ### NFRs
 - Every call should be tracked with a CorrelationID.